 - Once the latex is dry, take ripped tissue paper and apply it on top of the latex.
 Then apply more latex to hold the tissue paper down.

 - When that dries, you can rip holes in the tissue paper to create realistic wounds.

 - Now you can start shading.
 Use dark colors around the eyes and forehead to create a look of a skull beneath the skin.

 - Next, try adding black and red makeup inside your wounds.
 This will give them depth and realism.
 You can also add fake blood on the outside of the tears in the tissue.

 - If you have the supplies, try dragging (very lightly) a green pencil up the side of the face and neck to create fake veins.

 - Now you can lighten your lips with more white make-up.
 Be careful not to get this in your mouth!

 - As a finishing touch, try putting fake blood on a tooth brush and flicking it around your face, mouth, and neck.
 You can also use hair gel to create a messy head, and add white powder to make the hair look dead.

+Pro Tip!
+Hana is a professional make-up artist, so don’t be bummed if your zombie isn’t just like hers but remember these supplies can be purchased anywhere.
+Following the same basic steps will get you a great result!
 Some people are allergic to latex.
-Do not apply it to anyone's skin without making sure it is safe!
+Do not apply it to anyone’s skin without making sure it is safe!